Non-European Union/European Economic Countries Area/EFTA (non-EU/EEA/EFTA) - Still Abroad (or Not Working in Malta)

 Category Start Date Fee

-Non-EU/EEA/EFTA (Switzerland) Living Abroad Phase 1 shall be available as from April 2024 €475
+Non-EU/EEA/EFTA (Switzerland) Living Abroad Phase 1 shall be available as of April 2024 €475

 Phase